 Using Research Sources is the best way to Gauging a Keyword

-Truth being told, not all keywords are created equal.
+Truth be told, not all keywords are created equal.
 Some are super competitive in which major brands are dominating.
-Honestly, you have a better chance winning your local lottery than ranking with these keywords.
-A car dealership in Boston, MA has minimal chance of breaking page 1 for the term “Ford F-150” but possible have a much better chance ranking with “trucks for sale in Boston.”
+Honestly, you have a better chance of winning your local lottery than ranking with these keywords.
+A car dealership in Boston, MA has minimal chance of breaking page 1 for the term “Ford F-150” but possibly has a much better chance ranking with “trucks for sale in Boston.”
 Get the idea?